ydydsnyd/mono/packages/replicache/doc/docs/diff/overview.md

 slug: /concepts/diff/overview
 ---

-# Diff Strategies
+# Backend Strategies

-The Replicache protocol leaves a lot of flexibility in how servers can calculate the diff to return in the [pull endpoint](/reference/server-pull).
-This section summarizes some common strategies, and their tradeoffs.
+Replicache defines [push](/reference/server-push.md) and [pull](/reference/server-pull.md) endpoints that servers must implement to sync.
+There are a number of possible strategies to implement these endpoints.

+The main difference is how they calcuate the `patch` required by the pull endpoint.
+Different approaches to calculating this patch require different state to be stored in the backend database, and also affects the logic of the push endpoint.

+This section summarizes some common approaches, and their differences.
+They are arranged in increasing order of complexity and build on each other.
+So it's worth reading through them all, even if you think you know the one you will use.

 Our general recommendation is to start with the [Global Version](/concepts/diff/global-version) strategy and move to [Row Versioning](/concepts/diff/row-version) when you need either increased flexibility or throughput.